-A circular, half-day low hills and fells (below 600m) walk in national park Peak District (England) starting at Hathersage station, Derbyshire, about 13km (roughly 8 miles) long and suitable for families with children, but unsuitable for prams/pushchairs, wheelchairs.
+A leisurely walk (low hills and fells (below 600m)) in national park Peak District in Derbyshire, England, about 11.55km (7.18 mi) long with an estimated walking time of about 3:30.
+It is suitable for families with children, but unsuitable for prams & pushchairs, wheelchairs.

 An ideal morning or afternoon walk along well established and signposted paths.
 Some scrambling involved in the walk (on Higger Tor) Suitable for children of approx. 10 years old and above.